-Maria earned a B.S. in Psychology and Philosophy from Boston College, where she worked in Maureen Ritchey's Memory Modulation Lab.
+Maria earned a B.S. in Psychology and Philosophy from Boston College, where they worked in Maureen Ritchey's Memory Modulation Lab.
 Now, she manages the IMC Lab and coordinates the Summer Seminars in Neuroscience and Philosophy.
-She is interested in confidence & metacognition, interactions among memory, attention, and perception, and philosophy of neuroscience.
+They are interested in confidence & metacognition, interactions among memory, attention, and perception, and philosophy of neuroscience.